Nova Corps Officer: Who calls him that?

 - St. Louis Rams QB Austin Davis calls himself Tossin' Austin Davis.

 - In the Red Panda Adventures episode "The World Next Door", Harry Kelly, the youngest of the Red Panda's agents, claims the mystery man calls him "Eagle Eyes Kelly" because of his skills as a lookout.
 When asked if that's really true, Harry sheepishly admits it isn't.
 However, the adult agents humor the kid and the name ends up sticking over the course of the series.
-Towards the end, it even becomes half of his own superhero name, the Black Eagle, when Harry's an adult himself.
+Towards the end of the series, when Harry himself is an adult, it even becomes half of his own superhero name, the Black Eagle.

 - Bojack Horseman: High school student Pete says that everyone calls him "Pete/Repeat" because of his Verbal Tic of repeating himself.
 Except no one does, and his verbal tic is obviously a Forced Meme as he frequently doesn't repeat himself, and even asks himself if he's repeated something.